 The cow is central to all of the products that we develop.
 This also applies to the design of the Lely Astronaut.
 Keeping the cow in mind led to free cow traffic.
 This is the basis of the automatic milking system and the most natural way possible to milk.

 Natural milking and free cow traffic are not only about the cow’s freedom to choose when to eat, drink, rest or be milked.
 They are also about the cow’s well-being and degree of comfort during milking.
-The I-flow concept contributes to these in many different ways.
+The I-flow concept contributes to this in many different ways.

 Free to walk in

 Cows dislike obstacles.
-The Astronaut’s straight route -- the I-flow -- offers unhindered entry, leading cows more easily to their milking turn.
+The Astronaut’s straight route, the I-flow, offers unhindered entry, leading cows more easily to their milking turn.
 As a result, the number of times the cow is milked and the milk yield both increase.